YellowJacketLinux/LFS/tlive-lfs.md

 Note the `-L` option is necessary because it will redirect you to a mirror.

-Unpack the archive and enter the installer directory:
+Unpack the archive, enter the installer directory, and install it:

-    tar -zxf install-tl-unx.tar.gz && cd install-tl-20*
+    tar -zxf install-tl-unx.tar.gz
+    cd install-tl-20*
     /usr/bin/perl ./install-tl                \
       --texdir="/opt/texlive/2023"            \
       --texmflocal="/opt/texlive/texmf-local" \